itancio/sokoban/docs/AGREEMENT.md

 ### Juan's Agreement
-I, Juan (Does it have to be this formal?), agree to the following:
+I, Juan, agree to the following:

 1. I hope to make a contributions in coding and working on game design for the application.